leodeslf/leaf/src/content/notes/method/xp/index.md

 Most of them adopted from Agile, XP values are (but not limited to):

-1. **Communication**.
-1. **Simplicity**.
-1. **Feedback**.
-1. **Courage**.
-1. **Respect**.

-### Simplicity

-We invest ourselves and our resources to **do what's needed, but no more**.
+- **Simplicity**: we invest ourselves and our resources to *do what's needed, but no more*.
 We shall break down major processes into reasonable small steps to easily mitigate failures as they happen, *maximizing the added value* as well as *reducing long-term costs*.

-### Communication

-To **cooperate efficiently** we need a good communication.
+- **Communication**: to *cooperate efficiently* we need a good communication.
 Everyone participates *face to face daily* in order to get to know and notify about any progress and problem.
 The solution's quality tends to *mirror* the quality of our communication.

-### Feedback

-We **return value at every step** of the process.
+- **Feedback**: we *return value at every step* of the process.
 Each team member gives its *perspective and opinion*.
 The whole team *delivers working software*.
 The customer gives its *review and needed modifications*.
 Feedback is a critical part of communication.

-### Respect

-It should to be **a minimal requirement** for any job (and life in general), but it's worth mentioning.
-Managers, developers, clients, *everyone gives and receives* the respect they deserve.
+- **Respect**: being *a minimal requirement* for any job (and life in general), it's worth mentioning; managers, developers, clients, *everyone gives and receives* the respect they deserve.
 We *appreciate every contribution*, being it technical or non-technical.

-### Courage

-We will *handle the fears* that bias our action.
-While talking about progress and estimates, **truth and transparency is crucial**.
+- **Courage**: we will *handle the fears* that bias our action.
+While talking about progress and estimates, *truth and transparency is crucial*.
 We face any challenge *as a team*.
 We will always seek for the best solution by either taking *pleasant or unpleasant decisions*.

 ## Process & Practices of XP